Ghost town: Europe

-In the United Kingdom, thousands of villages were abandoned during the Middle Ages, as a result of Black Death, revolts, and enclosure, the process by which vast amounts of farmland became privately owned.
+In the United Kingdom, thousands of villages were abandoned during the Middle Ages as a result of the Black Death, revolts, and enclosure, the process by which vast amounts of farmland became privately owned.
 Since there are rarely any visible remains of these settlements, they are not generally considered ghost towns; instead, they are referred to in archaeological circles as deserted medieval villages.

 Sometimes, wars and genocide end a town's life.
 In 1944, occupying German Waffen-SS troops murdered almost the entire population of the French village Oradour-sur-Glane.
 A new settlement was built nearby after the war, but the old town was left depopulated on the orders of President Charles de Gaulle, as a permanent memorial.
 In Germany, numerous smaller towns and villages in the former eastern territories were completely destroyed in the last two years of the war.
 These territories later became part of Poland and the Soviet Union, and many of the smaller settlements were never rebuilt or repopulated, for example Kłomino (Westfalenhof), Pstrąże (Pstransse), and Janowa Góra (Johannesberg).
 Some villages in England were also abandoned during the war, but for different reasons.
 Imber, on Salisbury Plain, and several villages in the Stanford Battle Area, were commandeered by the War Office for use as training grounds for British and US troops.
-Although this was intended to be a temporary measure, the residents were never allowed to return, and the villages have been used for military training ever since.
+Although the occupation was intended to be a temporary measure, the residents were never allowed to return, and the villages have been used for military training ever since.
 3 mi southeast of Imber is Copehill Down, a deserted village purpose-built for training in urban warfare.

-Disasters & natural disasters have played a part in the abandonment of settlements within Europe.
-Two examples are Pripyat and Chernobyl.
-After the Chernobyl disaster of 1986, both cities were evacuated due to dangerous radiation levels within the area.
-As of today, Pripyat remains completely abandoned, and Chernobyl has around 500 remaining inhabitants.
-Another example is Todoque in the Canary Islands, Spain.
-During the 2021 Cumbre Vieja volcanic eruption, the locality was severely affected.
-Hundreds of buildings were destroyed, including the parish Church of Saint Pius X, the health center, the headquarters of the neighborhood association, the School of Early Childhood Education, and Los Campitos Elementary School and the Todoque Elementary and the Infant Education School, and by October 10, new lava flows destroyed the remaining buildings that were still standing, leaving the town practically erased from the map.
+Disasters have also played a part in the abandonment of settlements within Europe.
+After the Chernobyl disaster of 1986, Pripyat and Chernobyl were evacuated due to dangerous radiation levels; Pripyat remains completely abandoned, and Chernobyl has around 500 remaining inhabitants.
+Todoque in the Canary Islands, Spain, was severely affected during the 2021 Cumbre Vieja volcanic eruption.
+Hundreds of buildings were destroyed, and by 10 October new lava flows destroyed the remaining structures, leaving the town practically erased from the map.

-An example in the UK of a ghost village which was abandoned before it was ever occupied is at Polphail, Argyll and Bute.
+An example in the UK of a ghost village that was abandoned before it was ever occupied is at Polphail, Argyll and Bute.
 The planned development of an oil rig construction facility nearby never materialised, and a village built to house the workers and their families became deserted the moment the building contractors finished their work.